This is a preview. Access to the 50-State Charts tool requires a paid subscriptionRequest a Quote or Log in

 - The definition of wages, including whether reimbursement for expenses is considered a wage and/or a benefit (see Definition of Wages by State);

 - Pay deductions (see Permitted and Prohibited Pay Deductions by State and Municipality); and

 - Employment laws such as the Americans with Disabilities Act (ADA), which may require employers to reimburse employees for certain expenses if they are a reasonable accommodation (see Disabilities (ADA): Federal).

-When employees work remotely, an employer may wish to use a Telecommuting Policy to establish expectations around the reimbursement of certain business-related expenses such as phone calls, shipping costs, etc. that are reasonably incurred in accordance with job responsibilities.
+When employees work remotely, an employer may wish to use a Remote Work Policy to establish expectations around the reimbursement of certain business-related expenses such as phone calls, shipping costs, etc. that are reasonably incurred in accordance with job responsibilities.